See how AI-ready your website really is.

 Use a public report link or llms.txt draft to push the site toward better agent visibility.

-The first version should stay focused on signals that are easy to explain and useful to fix.
+The homepage stays focused on signals that are easy to explain, easy to validate, and useful to fix quickly.

 Domain normalization and safety checks